 SQL Server Data Tools

-SQL Server Data Tools (SSDT) transforms database development by introducing a ubiquitous, declarative model that spans all the phases of database development and maintenance/update inside Visual Studio.
+SQL Server Data Tools (SSDT) transforms database development by introducing a ubiquitous, declarative model that spans all the phases of database development inside Visual Studio.
 You can use SSDT Transact-SQL design capabilities to build, debug, maintain, and refactor databases.
 You can work with a database project, or directly with a connected database instance on or off-premise.

 The SQL Server Object Explorer in Visual Studio offers a view of your database objects similar to SQL Server Management Studio.
 SQL Server Object Explorer allows you to do light-duty database administration and design work.
 You can easily create, edit, rename and delete tables, stored procedures, types, and functions.
 You can also edit table data, compare schemas, or execute queries by using contextual menus right from the SQL Server Object Explorer.